wdporter/acim/text/3-the-innocent-perception/iii-perception-versus-knowledge/index.md

 ⁴This fear inhibits the tendency to question at all.

 ::: details Expanded
 The questioning mind perceives itself [questioning-mind’s-self] in time, and therefore looks for future answers.
 ²The closed mind believes the future and the present will be the same.
 ³This [The closed mind believing the future and the present will be the same] establishes a seemingly stable state that is usually an attempt to counteract an underlying fear that the future will be worse than the present.
 ⁴This fear [the fear that the future will be worse than the present] inhibits the tendency to question at all.
 :::

 ::: details Substituted
 The questioning mind perceives questioning-mind’s self in time, and therefore looks for future answers.
 ²The closed mind believes the future and the present will be the same.
 ³The closed mind believing the future and the present will be the same establishes a seemingly stable state that is usually an attempt to counteract an underlying fear that the future will be worse than the present.
 ⁴The fear that the future will be worse than the present inhibits the tendency to question at all.
 :::

 ::: details Simplified
 Fear is believing the future will be worse than the present.
 Believing present and future will be the same is an attempt to counteract fear.
-Believing these will stop you from questioning illusions.
+Believing present and future will stop you from questioning illusions.
 :::